christopher-the-red/personalProjects/README.md

 # personalProjects
-Repository home for different personal projects (can include course work).
+Repository home for different personal projects including game projects and generic code projects.
+This could also include any course work.